What do you really want from your business?

-A great way to start this process, is to ask yourself the following kind of ‘ideal world’ questions.
+A great way to start, is to answer some ‘ideal world’ questions.
 This will show you what you really want to achieve, professionally and personally.
-It’s then far easier to map out what your ideal business will look like.
+It provides you with clarity.
+And clarity is essential if you want to map out what your ideal business will look like.

 For example: In an ideal world…